ShuoLiuSS/GCT_A100/README.md

 ```
 # Changes

+This new version of GCT can be trained on more advanced GPUs like Nvidia A100.
 Comparing with the original code, here are the main changes I made:

 1. Modified promptNextAction function:

   Removed all user prompts except for final message

   Changed to automatically save to 'w_trained' folder

   Removed option to continue training after saving

   Removed folder existence checking and user inputs

   Added simple "Training ends" message

 2. Fixed history array length issue in train_model:

   Added array length matching before creating DataFrame

   Added padding for test metrics arrays to match training arrays length

   Added error handling for DataFrame creation

 These changes:

   Made the saving process automatic instead of interactive

   Fixed the array length mismatch error

   Simplified the post-training process

   Made continuing training require a new command with -load_weights